R-Computing-Lab/data-atlas/docs/03_wide.md

 ```

-What about descriptives by zygosity and sex?
+What about descriptive statistics by zygosity and sex?

 ``` r